Mitsubishi Outlander: Outlander PHEV

 The plug-in hybrid version was released in Japan in October 2021.
 It retains the 4B12 engine used by the previous generation Outlander PHEV, coupled with a more powerful motor and a larger 20 kWh battery.
 The revised setup means an increased power output on the front and rear motors, combining for a total driving range of 87 km in electric-only mode.
 The engine was rated at 170 PS at 6,000 rpm and 226–232 Nm at 4,100 rpm depending on region.
 Contrary to its predecessor, the PHEV model is available in a 7-seat configuration which made possible by unifying the rear motor with the control unit.

 The second generation Outlander PHEV went on sale in North America in 2022 for the 2023 model year.
-Starting in 2026, the Outlander will also be rebadged as the Nissan Rogue PHEV in the North American market, with light visual changes including a modified grille and rear tail lights.

 The model became available in some European countries beginning in early 2025.

+Starting in early 2026 for the 2026 model year, the Outlander has been supplied to Nissan as the Nissan Rogue Plug-in Hybrid in the North American market.
+Based on the 2025 model year Outlander PHEV, the Nissan-badged model came with light visual changes including a modified grille and rear tail lights.
+The Rogue Plug-in Hybrid is planned to be discontinued for the 2027 model year as it was only intended to be a temporary gap-filler before the launch a new Nissan Rogue with a e-Power series-hybrid drivetrain in North America.